Amerika-Institut

 Aufgabengebiet

 Amy Doherty Mohr teaches courses in American literature, with a focus on modernism, literature and society, and regional literature.
 Before moving to Munich, she was a lecturer at the University of Illinois at Urbana-Champaign.
 She earned her PhD in English from Tufts University and her MA from Brown University.
-Along with teaching and editing academic writing, she has published essays in scholarly journals in Europe and the US, including The European Journal of American Studies and The Southern Quarterly.
+She has published essays in scholarly journals in Europe and the US, including The European Journal of American Studies and The Southern Quarterly.

 Kontakt